63 – Anauel

 A blur of blended images: memories of moments of beauty, specific sunsets and sunrises, views from the tops of mountains, deep spaces between trees, beloved faces and voices.
 Eventually the stream settles on an image from my first contact with this angel: an empty plaza with a flock of doves rising as drops of rain begin to fall.
 One of the doves begins to circle around me, cooing.

-_Do you not remember?
+Do you not remember?
 Would you like a reminder?
 I give you grief as a gift, to soften you, to open the way for beauty to enter.
 I give you beauty as a gift, in drops, as you are able to bear it, for the water of the spirit burns when you hold it closely.
-Treasure up these things—grief and beauty.
-Let them sit together in your heart and make it fertile._
+Treasure up these things -— grief and beauty.
+Let them sit together in your heart and make it fertile.

 I do as the angel directs, pondering these things in my heart, and I begin to feel my body more deeply now: aches and sore places, peace with sorrow, acceptance of things I’ve been trying to avoid or deny; a tenderness, a hush.
 I feel and see, physically, a drop of water on my hand.
 I’m not crying; where did it come from?
 The voice returns: